Economic history of China (1949–present): Reform and opening up, beginning in 1978

 Despite political upheavals during the Mao era, China's GNP grew an average of 6.2% annually over the period 1952–1978.
 Industrialization during the Mao era resulted in the significant accumulation of both physical and human capital, which laid the foundation for China's successful reforms.
 The World Bank's first report on China assessed the Mao era positively, citing rapid growth and industrialization as well as the "virtual elimination of the worst aspects of poverty," although it also identified room for improvement.

 Chinese reformers were more critical, however.
 For example, Hu Qiaomu's July 1978 report to the State Council, "Act in Accordance with Economic Laws," described the situation of the peasants as grave and estimated that grain output had merely kept pace with population growth.

 At the milestone 3rd plenary session of the 11th Central Committee of the Chinese Communist Party which opened on December 22, 1978, the party leaders decided to undertake a program of gradual but fundamental reform of the economic system.
-The traditional historical analysis views December 1978 as the beginning of China's economic reform, although some reforms efforts had already begun prior to Mao's death in 1976.
+The traditional historical analysis views December 1978 as the beginning of China's reform and opening up, although some reforms efforts had already begun prior to Mao's death in 1976.
 Improved relationships with the capitalist countries, which began during the later Mao period and continued during Deng's leadership, along with the policymakers' perceptions of economic stagnation, prompted China to move further from the then-conventional approach to socialist industrialization.

 Academic Kenneth Lieberthal writes, "In the 1980s, the difference was that Deng understood the inadequacies of previous policies and encouraged more significant change as required.
 The results raised difficult political issues and challenged deeply entrenched interests.
 Among Deng's greatest accomplishments was his ability in the late 1970s and much of the 1980s to sustain, on balance, pro-reform momentum in a badly divided political system".

 The purpose of the reform program was not to abandon communism but to make it work better by substantially increasing the role of market mechanisms in the system and by reducing—not eliminating—government planning and direct control.
 In the CCP's view, economic planning would be a mechanism for steering the market.
 Therefore, the CCP did not perceive its reforms as the foundation for a liberal market economy.

 Generally, reforms in this period started with local experiments that were adopted and expanded elsewhere once their success had been demonstrated.
 Officials generally faced few penalties for experimenting and failing and those who developed successful programs received nation-wide praise and recognition.

 The government resumed dividend payments to Chinese capitalists whose property had been seized after the revolution (the practice had been suspended as a result of a campaign during the Cultural Revolution), including with interest.

 Beginning in 1978 and running through 2007, China's economy grew by 10% annually and per capita income increased tenfold.